-What is the voting requirement to approve the other proposals?
+What is the voting requirement to approve the other two proposals?

-The proposal to ratify the appointment of GBH CPAs, PC as our independent registered public accounting firm will be approved if there is a quorum and the votes cast "FOR" the proposal exceeds those cast against the proposal.
+The proposal to ratify the appointment of Marcum LLP as our independent registered public accounting firm will be approved if there is a quorum and the votes cast "FOR" the proposal exceeds those cast against the proposal.
 The proposal to approve an amendment to our 2014 stock plan to increase the shares authorized under the plan will be approved if there is a quorum and the votes cast "FOR" the proposal exceeds those cast against the proposal.
-The advisory vote to approve the non-binding advisory vote on our 2017 executive compensation will be approved if there is a quorum and the votes cast "FOR" the proposal exceeds those cast against the proposal.